 1. Call of Duty: Modern Warfare 3

-The multiplayer builds upon every aspect of its predecessor, improving its strong points and ditching everything that held it back.
+The multiplayer experience builds upon every aspect of its predecessor, improving its strong points and ditching everything that held it back.
 For instance, movement is slicker than ever, harkening back to the ‘glory days’ of older CoD titles.
 This opens up plenty of sneaky flanking routes on the MW3 maps, even though they’re largely faithful remakes of iconic MW2 (2009) arenas.
 There’s also a handful of great new MW3 modes that add even more fun into the mix.

 Of course, there’s also a slate of new MW3 guns to play around with and even every weapon from its predecessor returns to make the largest arsenal of any CoD game to date.
 Pair with that the largest selection of paintjobs in the MW3 camos list and the debut of the MW3 Aftermarket Parts system, and you’ve got an engaging grind that will keep you playing and unlocking items for quite some time.